7 reasons why a retreat needs to be part of your annual self-care regime

 Ready to join me in Vietnam?

-If you’ve been thinking about going on retreat this year, check out my Vietnam retreat in September this year.
+If you’ve been thinking about going on retreat this year, check out my Vietnam retreats in April and September in 2020.
 We’ll connect with ourselves through writing, Yin Yoga and Sound Bowl Meditations.
 I call it “Journey to Self,” a transformative homecoming.

 Click here for more info.